theKono/news_feed_writer/README.md

     - The URL of the AWS SQS queue.
 The workers will compete news feed data from the AWS SQS queue.
 - `ORCHID_PARALLEL`
     - It specifies the number of worker to activate.
 The workers will compete message from AWS SQS queue.
-- `ORCHID_MYSQL_DEBUG` (optional)
-    - To log advanced MySQL statment for debugging, set it to `1`.

 ### bin/notification-writer
-- `ORCHID_MYSQL_MAIN`
-    - The first MySQL database shard.
-The notification record will be inserted into the `notifications` table of the database.
-It conforms to GO's MySQL specific data source name.
-    - E.g. `user:password@tcp(locahost:3306)/database?charset=utf8&parseTime=True&loc=Local`
-- `ORCHID_MYSQL_SHARD`
-    - The second MySQL database shard.
-The notification record will be inserted into the `notifications` table of the database.
-It conforms to GO's MySQL specific data source name.
-    - E.g. `user:password@tcp(locahost:3306)/database?charset=utf8&parseTime=True&loc=Local`
 - `ORCHID_DYNAMODB_REGION`
     - It specifies the AWS DynamoDB resource region.
 See `ORCHID_DYNAMODB_NOTIFICATION_TABLE`.
 - `ORCHID_DYNAMODB_NOTIFICATION_TABLE`